jeremyButtler/find--Co-infections/README.md

   improve the indel accuracy.

 ## Weaknesses:

+Find co-infections is set up for reads of at least 700 base pairs.
+Since I am using percentages, these settings will scale up.
+However, these settings will likely not scale down for smaller read lengths, such as 100 base pairs.

 Find co-infections has only been tested using data simulated from badread (Wick 2019) on default settings, which does produce low